freakazoid41/pickle_tree/README.md

 # Pickle Tree

 > Pickle tree is a tree component written as completely pure javascript.
-Just send json file on object create and have fun :-D
+Just send json file to object and have fun :-D

 > Pickle tree does't need anything except you !